 The Honda CBR 150R is a very popular entry-level supersport bike.
-Honda has updated it for the year 2021 with new colours and some new features.
-It based on the same single-cylinder engine as its street sibling the Honda CB150R.
+Honda has updated it for the year 2022 with new colours and some new features.
+It is based on the same single-cylinder engine as its street sibling the Honda CB150R.
 This supersport is expected to be launched in India soon.
 Here is the CBR 150R price in India, specs, mileage, key features, top speed and images.

 Colours & Images